 - Small constellation; coverage and revisit rates are still limited

-- Thermal-only modality requires fusion with optical/radar data for comprehensive analysis
+- Thermal-only modality requires fusion with optical/radar data for full-picture analysis

 - Early-stage commercial deployment with limited operational track record

-- Niche capability that serves specific use cases rather than broad GEOINT needs
+- Niche capability serving specific use cases rather than broad GEOINT needs

 Best for: Energy companies, environmental regulators, carbon accounting firms, and defense organizations that need thermal monitoring of industrial infrastructure.